mdrhmn/itsmeray-v2/content/posts/fyp-101-part-1/index.md

 From my experience, at some of the **lowest moments of your FYP journey**, sometimes the **passion that you had** when you chose the title is the **main if not the *only* thing that can motivate you**.
 Not whether or not your supervisor is nice to you or is lenient in giving marks.
 In other words, **whether the project title resonates with your interest will carry you a long way**.

 So, it's fine if you chose a project title that you really like, but your eventual supervisor may or may not be your first choice or ticks all of the factors that I mentioned previously.
 In fact, this was *precisely* the case for my FYP.
 I was fixated at the project title of my supervisor when I first heard of it, but there's a catch: I never once was taught or even met this lecturer before.
-Therefore, it was a risk for me to take her as my supervisor and during FYP1 especially, we got off to a bit of a rough start.
+Therefore, it was a risk for me to take her as my supervisor and during FYP1 especially, we got off to a bit of a rough start at first.
+But eventually, things worked out at the end.

 ---

 ## Conclusion

 That wraps up the very first part of my FYP sharing!
 Hope you guys like it and do let me know if you want to see the next part, which will focus more on the details during FYP1.
+Feel free to share it to anyone who may benefit from this.
+I will try my best to continue with the other parts during my free time in the future.